 Hasn’t the exchange rate (AUD vs USD) mitigated some of these increases?

-Since January pulp pricing has increased by approx. 35% as a result of:
+Further pressure on pulp pricing as a result of:

 • High demand for fibre based packaging due to the pandemic.